alexspetty/qcalc/README.md

 ## Universal Consideration Sets and Higher Context

 qCalc is built on the premise that each integer n is not simply a point on the number line, but defines its own universal consideration set, U_n.
-Each U_n is a structured field, containing all of its symmetries, cycles, and polar relationships—a universe in its own right.
+Each U_n is a structured field, containing all of its symmetries, cycles, and polar relationships; a universe in its own right.

 This approach invites users to explore not only the internal structure of a single U_n, but also the broader space of relationships among all such universes.
 The real landscape is not the linear progression of numbers, but the abstract space formed by the interplay of these consideration sets as they expand, contract, and intersect.

 Within this space, mathematics becomes the study of context and transformation.
 We can ask how properties or patterns in one U_n relate to those in another, whether there exist invariants or mappings across universes, and what new structures or symmetries might emerge when these fields are compared or composed.

-By providing both computational tools and a framework for exploring this higher context, qCalc aims to open a path toward a new kind of number theory—one where the focus is not just on individual values, but on the broader architecture of mathematical universes and the relationships that connect them.
+By providing both computational tools and a framework for exploring this higher context, qCalc aims to open a path toward a new kind of number theory, one where the focus is not just on individual values, but on the broader architecture of mathematical universes and the relationships that connect them.

 ---